-If Congress is unable to agree on the provisions of Continuing Resolutions (CRs) to fund the federal government by March 8, 2024 for certain agencies and March 22, 2024 for others, the result will be a partial shutdown of some government operations.
-This partial shutdown will include some federal housing, mortgage, and other programs of interest to the real estate industry.
+The National Flood Insurance Program (NFIP) has been extended and it is now set to expire on September 30, 2024.
+If Congress is unable to agree on the provisions of Continuing Resolutions (CRs) to fund the federal government by the set deadlines of September 30, the result will be a partial shutdown of some government operations.
+This partial shutdown could include some federal housing, mortgage, and other programs of interest to the real estate industry.
 Essential services, such as the post office, will continue to run.
 A summary of the impact on selected agencies is provided below.